 - Location: Nevada

-DMV Point System in NevadaCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in NevadaCompare Car Insurance Rates in 3 Steps

 In an effort to promote good driving across the state, the Nevada DMV has instituted a system of demerit points.
 These points go on your driving record when you're convicted of certain traffic violations, and if they add up too quickly, you can even lose your driving privileges.

-The following is a list of some of the most common infractions and the points assigned to them.
+The following is a list of some of the most common infractions that will earn points.
 For a full list, please see the Nevada Traffic Violation Codes (read the explanation at the top of that document, which explains how the codes translate to points).

 Note: In some cases, commercial drivers will receive more points for the same infractions as listed above.